ReckoningHero/website2/_posts/2019-5-11-The Unique Qualities of a Software Programmer.md

 So what is a software developer in fact and what qualities qualify who he or she really is?
 Well, let me put it this way!
 The old stereotype that a software developers and programmers are all geeky, square-glasses, anti-social, and sometimes even disgusting from lack of personal hygiene has become irrelevant for decades.
+In today's world,

+More to come on 5/11